 💡 Web projects can be hard.
 Our solutions specialists can help!

-Looking for an alternative to Netlify CMS?
+Looking for an alternative to Netlify CMS or Decap CMS?

-By CloudCannon · 16 Dec 2022
+By CloudCannon · 29 Oct 2024

-Looking for an alternative to Netlify CMS?
+Looking for an alternative to Netlify CMS or Decap CMS?

-Like Netlify CMS, CloudCannon is Git-based, so your site files are always securely stored in your GitHub, GitLab, or Bitbucket repositories.
+Like Decap CMS, CloudCannon is Git-based, so your site files are always securely stored in your GitHub, GitLab, or Bitbucket repositories.
 CloudCannon also offers a wide range of content editing options, from our intuitive Visual Editor to the Markdown-centric Content Editor, as well as the Data Editor and Source Editor for quick access to all of your site files.

 Our team of developers is available now to help with migrating your static sites over to CloudCannon.
-We’d love to chat about your use case, and show you more about what CloudCannon has to offer — feel free to get in touch with any questions, or book a no-obligation demo call.
+We’d love to chat about your use case, and show you more of what CloudCannon has to offer — feel free to get in touch with any questions, or book a no-obligation demo call.

 Key CloudCannon features